- Academic Integrity

 VI.
 Treatment and Counseling Resources

-Students who are concerned that they may have a substance or alcohol abuse problem are encouraged to seek appropriate assessment, treatment, and counseling from qualified health care professionals.
-The following websites are a list of some treatment and counseling services that are available to students:
+Students who are concerned that they may have a substance or alcohol use problem are encouraged to seek appropriate assessment, treatment, and counseling from qualified health care professionals.
+The following websites reflect some treatment resources, counseling services, and mutual support programs that are available to students:

 VII.
 Reentry into the Academic and Clinical Environment

-Return from a medical leave of absence due to voluntary disclosure of a substance abuse problem will be considered by the appropriate Assistant Dean and approval of the Associate Dean for Academics following successful treatment and sustained progress in addition to other conditions that may be stipulated in the leave of absence agreement.
+Return from a medical leave of absence due to disclosure of a substance use problem will be considered by the appropriate Assistant Dean and approval of the Associate Dean for Academic Affairs following successful treatment and sustained progress in recovery efforts in addition to other conditions that may be stipulated in the leave of absence agreement.
+The leave of absence will be a minimum of one calendar year from the time of the positive drug screen with a longer period if determined as needed by your healthcare professionals.
+Time of re-entry would also be contingent on space available in the program of study.
 The conditions will be appropriately individualized considering the situation and needs of the student.
 All required University and College documents must be completed, including a plan for successful return to course and clinical work that is approved by the student’s health care provider, relevant University experts (Counseling and Psychiatry and Student Health Services) and the College of Nursing.
-Factors that have been identified as helpful for reentry into practice include 12-step program participation, random drug screening, and sponsorship in a support group.
+Factors that have been identified as helpful for reentry into the academic and clinical environment include 12-step program participation, random drug screenings, and sponsorship in a support group.
 The student must also provide medical clearance from the appropriate individual coordinating therapeutic intervention and evidence of an unencumbered nursing license (if a RN-BSN or graduate student).
 Re-entry to the College of Nursing will be determined in consultation with the Counseling and Psychiatry and Student Health Services offices.
-A student in recovery who is permitted to reenter the College of Nursing must comply with all the conditions of return delineated as part of the program reentry agreement.
+A student in recovery from SUD who is permitted to reenter the College of Nursing must comply with all the conditions of return delineated as part of the program reentry agreement.